 In the long barn that centers the oblong loop, wooden tables stand sparsely spread with old football pennants, strange figurines, American flags, and glass bottles.

-Mrs. Slowski’s cabin, called “Ali Mama’s,” is the most vibrant, ceilings hung with purple and bright azure tulle, a phalanx of plastic camels standing on a shelf between brass candlesticks, and everywhere, covering all walls, sumptuous cascades of cheap beads, glass green and yellow and blue, swamp pearl, obscene profusions of globules of Pepto-Bismal pink and cerulean, like a spring sky over Bayard, and seeds painted mahogany and bamboo, and wooden beads painted mustard and vermilion.
+Mrs. Slowski’s cabin, called “Ali Mama’s,” is the most vibrant, ceilings hung with purple and bright azure tulle, a phalanx of plastic camels standing on a shelf between brass candlesticks, and everywhere, covering all walls, sumptuous cascades of cheap beads, glass green and yellow and blue, swamp pearl, obscene profusions of globules of Pepto-Bismol pink and cerulean, like a twilit spring sky over Bayard, and seeds painted mahogany and bamboo, and wooden beads painted mustard and vermilion.

 The coolest colors smell like that most lovely fading to dusk of scores of years.
 In that one bedroom, rented in the purple night, the two of you touched fingers to faces, and the rest of the world fell away.
 It was possible, back then, to be alone.
 All the world was that evening alone and in-love that was all the world.